Health and Travel Alerts Learn More Left arrow

 Yong tau foo

-Originally brought over by Hakka Chinese immigrants, yong tau foo has been thoroughly embraced throughout Southeast Asia, albeit in different forms.
+Originally brought over by Hakka Chinese immigrants, yong tau foo has been thoroughly embraced in Southeast Asian cuisine, albeit in various forms.

 The dish traditionally refers to tofu stuffed with highly seasoned ground meat, but plenty of hawkers have put their own twists on it over the years.